shirano2/google-books-search/README.md

 ### Saved Page

-User can find saved books here.
+User can find saved books from DB here.
 Also user can delete saved books from DB

 ### Creator